solar energy

 Solar PV is highly modular and ranges in size from small solar home kits and rooftop installations of 3-20 kW capacity, right up to systems with capacity in the hundreds of megawatts.
 It has democratised electricity production.

 The cost of manufacturing solar panels has plummeted dramatically in the past decade, making them not only affordable, but also often the cheapest form of electricity.
-Solar module prices fell by up to 93% between 2010 and 2020.
-During the same period, the global weighted-average levelised cost of electricity (LCOE) for utility-scale solar PV projects fell by 85%.
+Solar PV LCOE almost halved between 2018 and 2023 alone, while over the 2014-2023 period, the global weighted-average levelised cost of electricity (LCOE) for utility-scale solar PV projects fell from $0.16/kWh in 2014 to just $0.044/kWh by 2023.
+By 2023, solar PV was 56% cheaper than fossil fuel alternatives.

 Concentrated solar power (CSP) uses mirrors to concentrate solar rays.
 These rays heat fluid, which creates steam to drive a turbine and generate electricity.
 CSP is used to generate electricity in large-scale power plants.
-By the end of 2020, the global installed capacity of CSP was approaching 7 GW, a fivefold increase between 2010 and 2020.
-It is likely that some 150 MW was commissioned in 2020, although official statistics only captured 100 MW.
+By 2024, the global installed capacity of CSP was approximately 6.9 GW, representing steady growth from the 4.6 GW installed capacity in 2014.

 It is possible to classify CSP systems according to the mechanism by which the solar collectors concentrate solar irradiation: either “linear concentrating” or “point concentrating” varieties.
 Most existing systems use linear concentrating systems called parabolic trough collectors.
 Solar towers, sometimes also known as power towers, are the most widely deployed point concentrating CSP technology, but represented only around a fifth of all systems deployed at the end of 2020.